Skip to main content

 }

-See Experiments for the full API reference.
+See Studies for the full API reference.

 Step 3: Show the prompt and open the interview